johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 Notice how there is a large spread along not just the the vertical axis, but also the horizontal axis.
 If want we want to know how helpful a note is, the horizontal axis is just noise.
 But there is a lot of information along the vertical axis.
 The vertical component tells us *something* about the post that users are trying to express through their votes.
 Separating this component from the horizontal component lets us extract this information, in a sense separating signal from noise.

 But what is this information?
 It is a measure of some feature of a post that users think deserves an upvote independently of their political biases.
-What exactly this feature is is impossible to say, but presumably it reveals how users interpret the idea of "helpfulness".
+We pinpoint or describe exactly what this feature is, but presumably it reveals how users interpret the idea of "helpfulness".

 At the end of this article, I include a section with [example notes](#example-notes) with a variety of factors (Helpful+Left, Unhelpful+Right, Helpful+Neutral, etc).